Jacksonville City Nights

-Jacksonville City Nights is the seventh studio album by American alternative country singer-songwriter Ryan Adams, released on September 27, 2005 on Lost Highway.
+Jacksonville City Nights is the seventh studio album by American alternative country singer-songwriter Ryan Adams, released on September 26, 2005, and released in the US on September 27, 2005 on Lost Highway.
 The album is Adams' second with The Cardinals, and the second in a trilogy of albums released in a seven-month timespan during 2005.
 By 2007, the album had sold 100,000 copies in the United States and 158,000 worldwide.
 The album was recorded live in the studio, without overdubs.
 The title is a reference to Adams' hometown of Jacksonville, North Carolina, which has been referenced throughout his career.

 Several limited American releases contained a DVD entitled September (which was originally intended to be the title of the album), which featured a 20 minute documentary about the band on the road and in the studio.
 Bassist Catherine Popper is featured in the photograph on the album cover.

+Leak

+In August 2005, two fans of Adams prematurely uploaded four tracks from Jacksonville City Nights to a fansite of Adams.
+In March 2006, Robert Thomas of Milwaukee and Jared Bowser of Jacksonville, Florida, two moderators of the fansite, were indicted by US federal court after the two had pled guilty to federal copyright violations.
+They had violated the Family Entertainment and Copyright Act (FECA), which establishes a federal crime for pirating music and movies before their official release to the public.
+If they had been convicted on all counts, they could have faced up to 11 years in prison.
+The case ended after Thomas and Bowser accepted a plea deal; they were able to bring down the felony counts to misdemeanors.
+Instead of the 11 years, they received two months of house arrest and two years of probation.
+Thomas was able to be removed from house arrest and probation early because of good behavior.
+Due to there being no proof of monetary loss to the record label, Thomas and Bowser did not have to pay the record label.
+While the case was ongoing, Thomas shut the fansite down but relaunched it after the case ended, missing the community.